mannyurbano/interview_assap/containerize_adhoc/COMMENTS.md

 The task can be tested by running:
 `docker-compose up`

-and visiting localhost on a web browser, or artenativly `curl -k https://localhost`
+and visiting localhost on a web browser, or alternatively `curl -k https://localhost`